 During the 6th century AD, the domed church architecture started coming up.
 During this time Hagia Sophia was built and rebuilt several times due to partial collapse for earthquakes.
 Now the central dome is about 750 mm thick, a span of 32 meters (105 ft) wide and it contains 40 radial ribs, which is placed between 40 windows in the base.

-In the Middle of Byzantine period, the domes became more geometrically complicated, higher in height, lighter in weight, more stable, and more decorated.
+In the Middle of the Byzantine period, the domes became more geometrically complicated, higher in height, lighter in weight, more stable, and more decorated.
 Some of the well-known buildings like Hosios Loukas, Kalenderhane Mosque, Gül Mosque, Enez Fatih, and Pantokrator monastic complex.
 In later times, the dome architecture influenced a lot of regions of the world and it continued to evolve.
 In the age after Byzantine, the dome structure began to come up in cities like Venice, Southern Italy, and Sicily.

 The dome for Florence Cathedral in 1420, was built by Filippo Brunelleschi and Lorenzo Ghiberti.
 The dome is 42m wide and constructed of two shells.
-This dome still stands as the largest masonry-built dome.
+This still stands as the largest masonry-built dome.
 The domes of this period were mostly ribbed or spoked wheel designs.

 The dome of St. Peter’s Basilica is another important dome modeled by Michelangelo, which began in construction in 1588.
 The dome is built with 16 ribs and an inner diameter of 42.7m.

 The South Asian domes flourished with the start of Islamic rule in the region.
-The domes were built of stone, brick and mortar, and iron dowels and cramps.
+These were built of stone, brick and mortar, and iron dowels and cramps.
 Tomb of Balban, is the earliest known half-dome of the region constructed in the 13th century AD.
 Gradually domes evolved and mostly used mosques and tombs.
-Alai Darwaza (1311), the tomb of Ghiyath al-Din Tughluq (1325), the tomb of Khan-i-Jahan Tilangani (1368, also the first octagonal tomb in Delhi) are few of buildings with domes that are constructed.
+Alai Darwaza (1311), the tomb of Ghiyath al-Din Tughluq (1325), the tomb of Khan-i-Jahan Tilangani (1368, also the first octagonal tomb in Delhi) are few buildings with domes that are constructed.

 In the Early Modern Period, in the Mughal Empire, lots of architects traveled from the Middle East and dome construction became more grandeur.
-The domes were made of a concrete shell with brick reinforcement.
+These were made of a concrete shell with brick reinforcement.
 The buildings like Humayun’s tomb constructed by a Persian architect in 1562 and 1571 have domes with brick core and the central chamber is octagonal in plan and has a dome of 40m wide.
 The building also had Chatri, a domed kiosk on pillars which is also a characteristic of the Mughal roof.
 Then gradually buildings like the Taj Mahal in Agra, the tomb of Safdar Jang in Delhi, the tomb of Mohammed Adil Shah in Bijapur with a diameter of 41.15m are made in the Mughal period.
-After the Mughal period, the domes again flourished through Sikh architecture in the 18th century, which had ribbed with lotus design at the top and floral motifs at the bottom.
+After the Mughal period, these again flourished through Sikh architecture in the 18th century, which had ribbed with lotus design at the top and floral motifs at the bottom.

 Modern period domes

 With the industrial revolution, the quality of materials enhanced and cost also decreased significantly due to mass productions.
 The domes started to be constructed using iron ribs.
-One of the earliest wrought iron domes was the dome of Kazan Cathedral constructed by Andrey Voronikhin.
+One of the earliest wrought iron domes of Kazan Cathedral was constructed by Andrey Voronikhin.
 An elliptical dome of span 66.9m by 56.5m is constructed at Royal Albert Hall in London by architect Henry Young Darracott Scott.
 Galleria Vittorio Emanuele II in Milan and the Galleria Umberto I in Naples are the two places that have a large glazed dome at the intersections over the covered shopping arcades.
 United States Capitol building and Old St. Louis County Courthouse are the buildings to be constructed with cast iron.

 With the invention of nylon, the tensile membrane structure came into dome construction.
 The buildings like the Millennium Dome in the UK, Georgia Dome are constructed with tensile membrane structures.
 With the advancement of motors, retractable domes are made over stadiums which open and close as required with motorized systems, Pittsburgh’s Civic Arena, Superdome of New Orleans, Montreal’s Olympic Stadium are some of the buildings having a retractable roof.

 With lots of failure and trial and errors, human beings evolved the dome structure, every time they made and became successful and broke all the previous records.
-The dome structure is being modified day by day, and will evolve with contemporary materials and ideas and will address contemporary problems.
+The structure is being modified day by day, and will evolve with contemporary materials and ideas and will address contemporary problems.